hujhax/austin-improv-wiki/Shows/The Nightmare Video Project.md

 ***The Nightmare Video Project*** was a shortform show at [[The Hideout Theater]] that was directed by pre-recorded footage.

-It was part of *[[Shows/The Wheel]]*.
+It was part of *[[Shows/The Wheel|The Wheel]]*.

 ## Summary
-*The Nightmare Video Project* featured [[Performers/Marc Majcher]] as "the Gate Keeper", a hideous, cackling, [[Wikipedia - Tales from the Crypt (TV series)#Episodes|Crypt-Keeper]]-like improv director.
+*The Nightmare Video Project* featured [[Performers/Marc Majcher|Marc Majcher]] as "the Gate Keeper", a hideous, cackling, [[Wikipedia - Tales from the Crypt (TV series)#Episodes|Crypt-Keeper]]-like improv director.
 The conceit of the show was that all the performers had landed in hell, and had to perform according to the Gate Keeper's whims if they wanted the privilege of avoiding painful death.

 The Gate Keeper only appeared onscreen, as the entire performance was a pre-recorded DVD prepared by Mr. Majcher and projected, during the show, on the theater's video screen.
 This meant that everything -- setups, suggestion-taking, even calling the end of scenes (which he usually did with a shouted, "SCENE IS OVER!") -- was recorded ahead of time, and the players had to contend with it as best as they could.